sarkima/data-analytics-project/README.md

 ## Project Goals

 The goals of the project are:

- -Enhance my understanding of data analytics and how to apply it to real-world problems -Gain some practical experience into chosing the right tools and libraries for a given problem -Infer some insights into the correlationships between global defense manufacturers, geopolitical alliances, regional groupings and conflicts around the world
+- Enhance my understanding of data analytics and how to apply it to real-world problems
+- Gain some practical experience into chosing the right tools and libraries for a given problem
+- Infer some insights into the correlationships between global defense manufacturers, geopolitical alliances, regional groupings and conflicts around the world

 ## Target Audience

-Any one interested in learning or applying data analytics to gain insights into their spe
+Any one interested in learning or applying data analytics to gain insights into their specific problem or interested in gaining insights into the correlation between global defense manufacturers, geopolitical alliances, economic groupings and conflicts around the world.

 ## Data Sourcing